Toxic Trees and Horses

 - Juglone is a toxic compound in black walnut trees.
 It’s more densely concentrated in the bark and wood than the leaves.

 - When a horse comes into contact with black walnut, the first signs of trouble look like laminitis and colic.
 The laminitis can develop within minutes of standing on black walnut shavings, and this laminitis is paired with swollen limbs.
 Most other types of laminitis do not have swollen limbs.

 - The first thing to do is get your horse out of those shavings and call the vet.
 The colic-like problems usually clear up after the source of the toxin is removed, but laminitis will likely be an ongoing issue.

 - Oleander, while beautiful, can easily kill your horse after snacking.
-The toxins are cardiac glycosides, and are found throughout the plant.
-These glycosides interfere with the potassium levels in muscle and blood and cause a decrease of electrical activity across the heart’s muscle cells.
+The toxins are cardiac glycosides and are found throughout the plant.
+These glycosides interfere with the potassium levels in muscle and blood and cause a decrease in electrical activity across the heart’s muscle cells.
 The heart slows and eventually stops.
 This can take anywhere from 8 to 24 hours after an oleander snack.

 Oleander has long, flat, skinny leaves and oh-so-lovely flowers.

 - The leaves and twigs of the wild cherry tree contain prunasin, which is a cyanide called prussic acid.
 When a horse eats this, it can be fatal.
 Wilted and stressed leaves are peak danger times when these toxins are at their highest levels!

 - When part of the wild cherry tree is eaten, your horse’s stomach acid creates hydrogen cyanide which quickly enters the bloodstream.
 Here, the cyanide prevents oxygen from getting into your horse’s cells, creating a backlog of oxygen in the blood and turning it bright red.